Code-Institute-Submissions/cammegh-site/README.md

 ## Deployment

 This website was uploaded to GitHub and (will be) deployed to [GitHub Pages]().
-Some of its time was spent being uploaded to [BitBucket](https://bitbucket.org/) instead due to the sensitive nature of the content and images.
+Some of its time was spent being uploaded to [BitBucket](https://bitbucket.org/) instead due to the sensitive nature of the content, images and functionality.

 ## Credits